NYU/Steinhardt - Music Theatre History II

 Lecturer: John Kenrick

-With the exception of our first class, students are expected to read or view the required materials for each week beforehand.
+With the exception of our first session, students are expected to read or view the required materials before each class.
 On the assigned day, be prepared for active discussion, as well as oral and possible pop written quizzes on these materials.

 - Reading assignments use the page numbers from the hardcover edition of my textbook.

-- If you have any questions regarding these assignments, please contact John Kenrick: email@example.com.
+- If you have any questions regarding these assignments, please contact John Kenrick at email@example.com.

 - Optional items are exactly that, not required, but material that can enrich your learning experience.